Drepung Monastery Lhasa - Tibet's Largest Monastery Complex

 Drepung Monastery History

-Drepung Monastery was founded in 1416 by Jamyang Chojey who was famous as the respectful disciple of Tsongkhapa, the founder of Tibetan Gelug Buddhism.
-Drepung, in Tibetan, stands for “prosperity”.
-As the name, Drepung started its “prosperity” early after the establishment.
-After two years, the monastery already had over 2000 monks, and reached its heyday when about 10,000 monks studied and lived here.
-Since then, Drepung Monastery spread its influence quickly, and became one of the most holy monasteries in Tibetan regions.
+Drepung Monastery was founded in 1416 by Jamyang Chojey, a revered disciple of Tsongkhapa who was the founder of Tibetan Gelug Buddhism.
+Just two years later, it housed over 2,000 monks, reaching its heyday with some 10,000 monks studying and residing here.
+Its influence spread rapidly, becoming one of the most holy monasteries in Tibetan regions.

-Before the 5th Dalai Lama’s removal to Potala Palace, Drepung Monastery used to be the both political and Buddhist center.
-Since then, Drepung has been a monastery as well as a Buddhism school until today.
+Before the construction of the Potala Palace, Drepung Monastery served as both the political and Buddhist center of Tibet.
+Since then, Drepung has remained a prominent monastery and a renowned center of Buddhist learning until today.

 Drepung Monastery Highlights